Unique Hikes During Fall in Sonoma County's Parks

-So if you're visiting, get out and around and take a look.
+So if you're visiting Sonoma County, get out, get around, and take a look.
 The leaves begin their transformation here in early October, and the color runs well into November.

-Russian River Corridor: Driving along the Russian River west to its junction with the Pacific Ocean, is a wonderful adventure at any time of the year.
+Driving along the Russian River west to its junction with the Pacific Ocean, makes for a wonderful adventure at any time of the year.
 But autumn brings its own special highlights.
 There are far fewer people on the road than in summer, for one thing.
-For another, the weather is perfect (usually a bit warmer than in summer, oddly enough).
-And for yet another, the huge trees and vineyards that line the road can be downright flamboyant in hue.
+For another, the weather can be perfect (usually a bit warmer than in summer, oddly enough).
+And the huge trees and vineyards that line the road can be downright flamboyant in hue.

 Stop in Guerneville to pick up a picnic or settle into an excellent café.
 Near the river's mouth you can rent a kayak or canoe.
-Or take a hike through the redwoods in Armstrong Woods State Park.
-And, of course, the Russian River is famous for its wineries.
+Or take a hike through the redwoods in Armstrong Redwoods State Natural Reserve (17000 Armstrong Woods Road, Guerneville, 707-869-2015).
+And, of course, the Russian River Valley is famous for its wineries.

-Alexander Valley: Imagine old farmhouses and barns sitting amidst sun-bleached native grasses, isolated roads that wind through blazing-colored vineyards, oak trees crowning the yellow hills of autumn.
+Imagine old farmhouses and barns sitting amidst sun-bleached native grasses, isolated roads that wind through blazing-colored vineyards, and oak trees crowning the yellow hills of autumn.
 That's what you'll get when you take a drive through this gorgeous stretch of the county.

 Of course, you'll want to stop every once in a while to taste wine, relax over lunch, or pick up a pumpkin at a farm stand.
 Somebody's got to do it, right?

-Annadel State Park: On the east side of Santa Rosa, 5,500-acre Annadel is undeveloped (i.e., wild).
-Home to seasonal streams, meadows, woodlands and hills, it offers trails a-plenty — more than 40 miles — for hiking, biking and horseback riding.
+On the east side of Santa Rosa, the 5,500-acre Trione-Annadel park (6201 Channel Drive, Santa Rosa, 707-539-3911) offers a wild, undeveloped setting.
+With seasonal streams, meadows, woodlands, and hills, it offers trails a-plenty — more than 40 miles — for hiking, biking and horseback riding.

 Autumn is one of the best times to hike here, not only because the black oaks and maples are ablaze with color, but also because the number of cyclists sharing the trails goes way down.
 This is also the right time to spot wild turkeys grazing in the woodlands.
 And views from the high trails are sensational.
-Download the park’s brochure.
+Download the Trione-Annadel State Park brochure.